emmajanedrews/base-template/_posts/2018-02-26-youre-invited-to-join-jeff-cook-real-estate.md

 We help our agents succeed by providing the marketing, the leads, the systems, the processes, and the presentations that they need, along with the operation staff.

-If you are interested in learning how to get a six-figure income and get paid for the amount and effort you put in, reach out to me to learn more about this opportunity.
+If you are interested in learning how to get a six-figure income and get paid for the amount of effort you put in, reach out to me to learn more about this opportunity.

 Don’t just take it from me—here’s the story of one of our agents: